 Bake additional 30 minutes; serve warm with ice cream.

-Put ricotta in large bowl; beat in whole egg and the four egg yolks, beating after each addition.
+Put ricotta in large mixing bowl; beat in whole egg and the four egg yolks.

-Beat in sugar, flour, nutmeg, candied fruits, lemon peel and rum; blend until smooth.
+Fold in by hand the candied fruits, lemon peel and rum until smooth.

 Fold the stiffly beaten egg whites into the ricotta mixture.

-Generously grease with butter a 2 quart mold; spoon in ricotta filling no more than ½ full.
+Generously oil a 2 quart baking mold; spoon in ricotta filling no more than ½ full.

-Bake in preheated oven at 350F degrees about 30 minutes or until pudding is puffed and golden.
+Bake about 30 minutes or until pudding is puffed and golden.

 Sprinkle with powdered sugar and a little cinnamon; serve warm or cold.